the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 ## Summary

 Joining a new group virtually is a very different experience from joining in person, and it can be hard to know if someone is struggling or isolated.

 You can help to make this experience less overwhelming by having a clear onboarding plan and resources.

+This should include an introduction to the team, an ongoing support mechanism for the new team member and onboarding documents.

 ## Introducing the Team